AdaCore/gnatstudio/docs/users_guide/vcs.rst

 Note: you must be sure VCS commands can be launched without needing to enter a password.

-In general, you will be have loaded one root project in GPS, but this is turn imports many other projects.
+In general, you will be have loaded one root project in GNAT Studio, but this is turn imports many other projects.
 Each of these can use its own version control system (so you can mix git and subversion for instance if your sources come from different places), or even the same system but for a different repository (so you could be cloning multiple git repositories).

-If you have a setup with multiple systems, GPS will show special buttons in the local toolbars of the views to let you select which is the one to use for the operations (fetching the history, committing,...)
+If you have a setup with multiple systems, GNAT Studio will show special buttons in the local toolbars of the views to let you select which is the one to use for the operations (fetching the history, committing,...)
 These operations only apply to one system at a time, you cannot do a single commit with files that belong to multiple systems (although you can do a single commit for files that belong to multiple projects, provided